Prism Blog

 Prism 3 Release – 19 November 2010

 We’re pleased to announce that the recent preview release of Talis Prism 3 has now been deployed to the live service.
-For full details on what has changed in this release please visit the preview release notice here: http://blogs.capita-libraries.co.uk/prism/2010/10/29/prism-3-release-preview-october-2010/.
+For full details on what has changed in this release please visit the preview release notice here: //blogs.librarymanagementcloud.co.uk/prism/2010/10/29/prism-3-release-preview-october-2010/.

 If you have questions on this, or any other issue, please feel free to email phil.john@talis.com, contact your account manager, or leave a comment on the blog.